helidon-io/helidon/docs/se/guides/native-image.md

 # GraalVM Native Images

-This guide describes how to build a GraalVM native image for a Helidon MP application.
+This guide describes how to build a GraalVM native image for a Helidon SE application.

 ## Introduction